llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       subscript)
     * `readonly` and `zero` modifiers in `copyin`, `copyout`, and `create` clauses
+* `update` directive:
+    * multiple subarrays of the same array on the same directive
+    * a member of a struct or class
 * `loop` directive:
     * outside a `parallel` directive (that is, an orphaned loop)
     * `gang`, `worker`, and `vector` clause arguments